 - Any false operation would cause serious results.

-- It also doesn't support to extend a partition if the unallocated space is not behind the target volume.
+- It also doesn't support extending a partition if the unallocated space is not behind the target volume.

 Tutorial: Extend Windows 7 Partition Volume using Diskpart CMD

 Step 1.
-Press Windows + X keys and choose "Command Prompt (Admin)".
+Press the Windows + X keys and choose "Command Prompt (Admin)".